 I’ve had it both ways and I prefer residing in a cubicle if the office-with-a-door means I have to be responsible for others.
 So, since I know that my cubicle office space isn’t going to change in the short-term, I took it upon myself to figure out how to make the best of a small situation.
 I did it by finding the right cubicle accessories and cool office supplies.
 One of those cool office supplies I recently purchased is a rear view cubicle mirror which I absolutely love!
 But, as far as the size of my office is concerned, one way that I have been able to optimize that limited amount of space is to implement cubicle shelves in my office.
 So what are your options?

-Cubicle Shelves that are Attached to Cubicle Walls
+Cubicle Shelves Attached to Cubicle Walls

-If you have been reading my articles on this site then you know that this article introduced a novel and rather unique type of cubicle shelf which actually is attached to the walls of a cubicle.
+If you have been reading my articles on this site then you know that this article introduced a rather unique type of cubicle shelf which actually is attached to the walls of a cubicle.
 This type of cubicle shelving comes with a set of stainless steel needles that are affixed to the back of the hard plastic shelf.
 These needles utilize the same concept as panel clips that I discuss in this article.
 Panel or cubicle clips have pins on the back of the clip that point downward and sink into the grey cubicle wall fabric.
 The shelf mentioned here utilized 5 sets of stainless steel needles that adhere to the shelf and then the unit is secured to the walls by way of these needles.

 I’ve had my cubicle shelf for over a year and it has never wavered.
 It is recommended not to put more than 5 pounds onto the shelf which works perfectly for me.
 I can place pictures and other items onto the shelf that otherwise would’ve been on my desk.